SimonSharville/gulp4_boilerplate/README.md

 BUILD NOTES =========================================================
 This was created using Gulp 4.
-Bootstrap is installed in the node_modules through gulp.
-Bootstrap Variables Overrides and other Overrides are creates in the SCSS folder.
-Roboto is installed by linking to their googleapis.com.
-FontAwesome is installed by linking to their cdn.
-SARD Icons are self built and linked to the 'assets/sard-icons' folder in docs.
+There is NO Bootstrap, fontawesome, sard-icons or Reboto fonts installed, They are all imported through the 'remote styles'.
+Local styles can be added on top of that.
+See Index Page for instructions.

+The core JS for Bootstrap and global JS for SARD are also linked to remotely.
+If you need local scripts, thay can be added, again see Index Page for instructions.

 Gulp compiles:
-- All SCSS files into 'remote-sard-styles.min.css' in the 'docs/assets/css' folder.
+- All SCSS files into 'sard-styles.min.css' in the 'docs/assets/css' folder.
+This includes the remote styles.

-- All JS files into 'remote-sard-scripts' in the 'docs/assets/js' folder.
+- All JS files into 'local-scripts' in the 'docs/assets/js' folder.
+(See Index Page for instructions for adding more).

 -All .haml files into .html files in the 'docs' folder.

 The 'docs' folder is the public folder (GitHub Pages) on github.